AD – This post includes affiliate links. Please see my Disclosure page for more details.

 I absolutely love baking – it’s fun, relaxing, and rewarding.
 Nothing makes me happier than Taylor coming home to freshly baked goodies and seeing the look on his face!
 Girlfriend points or what?!
 I often don’t have the time to bake, but recently, I’ve been making more of an effort to bake some of my favourites.
-My long time fave recipe is definitely this Tea Bread, which is a recipe my Nan gave me years and years ago.
+My long time fave recipe is definitely this Tea Bread recipe, which is a recipe my Nan gave me years and years ago.
 It’s super easy to make, requires very few ingredients and is pretty darn difficult to get wrong.
 So, whether you’re a newbie baker or experienced baker, you’re unlikely to mess this one up – I can pretty much promise you that this is the easiest tea bread recipe ever!

 The fruit mix will swell as the tea soaks into the sultanas.
 You need to allow a good few hours for this to happen – overnight is even better!
 The longer they soak for, the more juicy, moist, and ‘tea’ flavoured your final result will be.
 The fruit mix will taste so yummy soaked in tea, but try to avoid eating them all before they go in the mixture.